Back to Alter Ego

 We probably get this request the most out of all the others.

 There are actually two entirely separate versions of the game: one version for males, one version for females.
 Almost every scene makes some reference to your own gender or to the opposite sex.
-To incorporate homosexuality into the game, we'd have to rewrite the entire game, twice.
+Just to incorporate homosexuality into the game, we'd have to rewrite the entire game, twice.

-On top of this, we'd like to add stuff like encounters with your parents, prejudiced employers, coming out of the closet, etc. Additionally, we'd have to confront the fact that you don't necessarily get to choose whether you're homosexual, as well as the question of how we'd handle bisexuality.
-What if your parents were homosexual?
+On top of this, we'd like to add stuff like encounters with your parents, prejudiced employers, coming out of the closet, etc. Additionally, we'd have to confront the fact that you don't necessarily get to choose whether you're LGTBQ, as well as the question of how we'd handle the full range of human sexuality and gender.

 As you can see, this is no small project; we really hope we get the time to add this in some day, but it won't be any time soon.
 Indeed, it may come after other easier features have been added in.